Ecology, Economics & Education

 There is plenty to challenge our consciousness in a world that has evolved and continues to change.
 My foundations are almost continually energized by each new experience.
-Biology and Education focus my personal interests and it is intended that this website will display some of who I am; and, what I believe about the past, present and futures of education, which cannot be separated from life, which links learning and biology.
+Biology and Education focus my personal interests and it is intended that this website will display some of who I am; and, what I believe about the past, present and futures of education.
+Education cannot be separated from life, which links learning and biology.

 Writing is a delightful struggle with ideas and for more than 60 years I have engaged the challenges of writing in many ways.
 Recently I've been afforded a circumstance enabling me to write almost every day.
 Writing is what I now do.
 I guess this makes me a writer.
 This website and the embedded blog is an extension of that work.
 I expect the content to evolve and expand.
 My hope is that you and others may visit occasionally if not often.
 Send me a letter.
 Your gift of words will help me learn about anything you like (or don't like).
 When you raise questions, we both have an opportunity to learn.

 Speaking will take on greater engagement in 2019.
 I have brainstormed a recent listing of 10 fascinating topics related to Education Ecology.
 I will be developing each of these into a series of lectures ranging from short 15-18 minutes presentations modeled after the TED format to 30 and 50-60 minute programs with more formality.
 My plan is to be able to speak to groups about education and stimulate an ongoing dialogue that holds a challenge for continuing action stimulating and supporting change through innovation in education.
 The first of these "The Futures of Education" is ready to GO!
 Send me a note if you or your group is interested in stretching your thoughts about education.

 There are no strangers here; Only friends you haven't yet met.